MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

 ## Step 4: Debugging VBS enclaves

 Typically, an enclave’s memory is hidden from debuggers and is protected from VTL0.
-However, if you wish to debug your VBS enclave, you can build them to be debugged during development.
+However, if you wish to debug your VBS enclave DLL, you can build them to be debugged during development.
 Enclaves are a VTL1 user-mode process, and therefore can be debugged with a user-mode debugger.

 To make your enclave debuggable:

-1. **The enclave image configuration needs to allow debugging** – This is done by setting the **IMAGE_ENCLAVE_POLICY_DEBUGGABLE** flag in [IMAGE_ENCLAVE_CONFIG](/windows/win32/api/winnt/ns-winnt-image_enclave_config64).
+1. **The enclave DLL image configuration needs to allow debugging** – This is done by setting the **IMAGE_ENCLAVE_POLICY_DEBUGGABLE** flag in [IMAGE_ENCLAVE_CONFIG](/windows/win32/api/winnt/ns-winnt-image_enclave_config64).
 1. **Debugging needs to be allowed during enclave creation** – This is done by setting the **ENCLAVE_VBS_FLAG_DEBUG** flag in the [ENCLAVE_CREATE_VBS_INFO](/windows/win32/api/winnt/ns-winnt-enclave_create_info_vbs) structure passed to the [CreateEnclave](/windows/win32/api/enclaveapi/nf-enclaveapi-createenclave) call.

 To debug your enclave: